 An Observer is a Visitor who observes LSUHSC-S operations for educational or training purposes that primarily benefit the Observer.

 To apply as an Observer, the Applicant must identify a Faculty Sponsor at LSUHSC-S. The Faculty Sponsor Form and Pre-Baccalaureate Trainee Plan(if applicable) along with the Application for Observer and Certificate of Health Statement including the application fee must be submitted to the Office of the Registrar for processing and review by the Observership Committee.
+Please allow at least four (4) weeks for the approval process.
+Application should be submitted no more than six (6) months prior the proposed dates.

 Types of Observers: